johnrobinsn/pilotwatch/README.md

 ```
 _For other platforms, Please refer to the VSCode documentation._

-Now as you use copilot normally you should see json files being created in a subdirectory called "data" in the current working directory for PilotWatch.
+Now as you use copilot normally you should see JSON files being created in a subdirectory called "data" in the current working directory for PilotWatch.

 Each one of these JSON files represents a separate Copilot code completion request to the Copilot backend.
 They will each look something like this example: